Webinars on art in public space

 Are you curious about or do you work with artistic expressions in public spaces?
 IN SITU is a network of international programmers working in this field, including Østfold International Theater.

-At a time when it is difficult to gather large groups physically, we have together with the French art academy FAI-AR made a number of online seminars, webinars, by and with curators and artists who work with art in public spaces.
+At a time when it is difficult to gather large groups physically, we have joined forces with the French art academy, FAI-AR, who are making a number of online webinars by and with curators and artists who work with art in public spaces.

-Every Tuesday in the period April 7th to May 5th at 17:00 you’d be able to participate in a live webinar with selected artists and performers.
+Every Tuesday in the period April 7th to May 5th 2020 you’ll be able to participate in a live webinar with selected artists and performers.

 On 5 May, you will meet curator / producer James Moore from Østfold International Theater together with Alexandros Mistriotis, who collaborates with ØIT on the performance The Reception in Moss (photo above.
 Photo: Harald Fossen).